deehrlic/door-open/README.md

 ## Getting Started

-These instructions should allow you to be able set up the system allowing you to remoltely open your door with either a webpage or an Amazon Echo.
+These instructions should allow you to be able set up the system allowing you to remotely open your door with either a webpage or an Amazon Echo.

 ### Prerequisites